dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 ### Final Thoughts {#Final-Thoughts}

-I expect this idea to find widespread adoption among writers and other content creators, just like the idea of \"streaming sats\"---and the splits of these value streams---found wide adoption among podcasters.
+I expect this idea to find widespread adoption among writers and other content creators, just like the idea of "streaming sats"---and the splits of these value streams---found wide adoption among podcasters.

 Special-purpose nostr clients for various content types are already in